henesy/henesy.github.io/2020/02/10/0/index.md

 # Go-like programming patterns through the ages

-This post intends to showcase programming patterns from Alef, to Limbo, to Go.
+This post intends to showcase programming patterns from Alef, Plan9 C, Limbo, to Go.

+(??) ­ Include different Plan9 edition releases to see the libc evolve?

+(???) ­ Include unix examples for shade?

 All of these code snippets should be complete in their own forms and compilable/runnable.